Quick answer

 Ignoring cash in favour of P&L: Many financial dashboards focus on profitability but ignore cash position.
 Both are critical — profitable businesses fail due to cash flow problems.

-Explore FireAI Workflows
+Explore FireAI workflows

 Tally Analytics

-Everything about analytics for Tally Prime and Tally ERP, including dashboards, reporting, GST, and finance workflows.
+Analytics for Tally Prime and Tally ERP — one of 250+ data sources FireAI connects to — including dashboards, reporting, GST, and finance workflows.

 A business dashboard is a visual interface that displays KPIs, metrics, and data insights in real-time.
 Learn how business dashboards work, which types exist, and how to design effective dashboards for executives, managers, and teams.

 What is a KPI Dashboard?
-Definition, Examples, and Best Practices
+Definition and Examples

 A KPI dashboard is a visual display of key performance indicators that gives business leaders an at-a-glance view of performance against goals.
 Learn what KPI dashboards include, how to build one, and see examples across sales, finance, and operations.

 What is an Executive Dashboard?
-Design Principles and Key Metrics
+Key Metrics

 An executive dashboard is a high-level visual summary of the most critical business metrics — revenue, profitability, growth, and key risks — designed for senior leaders to monitor business health in minutes.
 Learn what an executive dashboard includes and how to design one.